achristen/Gridded-Turbulent-Source-Area/README.md

 Make sure there are no spaces in the station name or file path.

+### Aggregating multiple individual footprint grids into a cumulative file from the command line

+On the commandline simply write

+      idl -rt=/Users/Username/fpr_write_cumulative_ncdf.sav

+This will open the user-interface to select multiple input files (from a file list) and determine the output file name and location.

 ### Batch processing

 You can write a batch file or use scripting to call the same line with different arguments to process large datasets and automatically change the filenames of the output.